Structural Interventions in Networks: Interventions in networks: Theory

 \begin{enumerate} \item[(i)] Creating a new link between $i$ and $j$: $\mathbf{C}=\mathbf{E} _{ij}$.\footnote{ For instance, \cite{Golub2010} evaluate the impact of adding a link (a weak tie) between two disconnected networks on the eigenvalue centralities.}Here $ \mathbf{E}_{ij}$ denotes the matrix with $1$ on $\left( i,j\right) $ and $ \left( j,i\right) $ entries, $0$ on all the other entries.

-\item[(ii)] Removing an existing link between $i$ and $j$: $\mathbf{C}=- \mathbf{E}_{ij}$.\footnote{ For instance,\cite{Ballester2010} investigate the impact of removing a link in a delinquent network.}
+\item[(ii)] Removing an existing link between $i$ and $j$: $\mathbf{C}=- \mathbf{E}_{ij}$.\footnote{ For instance, \cite{Ballester2010} investigate the impact of removing a link in a delinquent network.}

-\item[(iii)] Removing all the links associated with a given player $i$: $ \mathbf{C}=-\sum_{j:g_{ij}=1}\mathbf{E}_{ij}$.\footnote{\cite{Ballester2006} study the impact of removing a single node from the criminal network.
-Also see \cite{Zenou2014} for a recent survey of key player.}
+\item[(iii)] Removing all the links associated with a given player $i$: $ \mathbf{C}=-\sum_{j:g_{ij}=1}\mathbf{E}_{ij}$.\footnote{\cite{Ballester2006} study the impact of removing a single node from a criminal network.
+Also see \cite{Zenou2014} for a recent survey of key players.}

-\item[(iv)] Creating new links while removing existing links simultaneously. \footnote{ For instance, \cite{Cai2017} show that business meetings, which help firms build up social connections, have positive impacts on firm performances. \cite{Konig2014} study a model of network formation with new links added and existing links removed dynamically.
-To study the efficient network design with fixed number of total links, \cite{Belhaj2016} analyze the effects of a \emph{link swap}, an operation which cuts an existing link between $i$ and $ j $, while adds a new link between $k$ and $l$ (in our language, $\mathbf{C} =-\mathbf{E}_{ij}+\mathbf{E}_{kl}$ for a swap).} \end{enumerate} \end{ex}
+\item[(iv)] Creating new links while removing existing links simultaneously. \footnote{ For instance, \cite{Cai2017} show that business meetings, which help firms build social connections, have positive impacts on firm performance. \cite{Konig2014} study a model of network formation with new links added and existing links removed dynamically.
+To study efficient network design with a fixed number of total links, \cite{Belhaj2016} analyze the effects of a \emph{link swap}, an operation that cuts an existing link between $i$ and $ j $ and adds a new link between $k$ and $l$ (in our language, $\mathbf{C} =-\mathbf{E}_{ij}+\mathbf{E}_{kl}$ for a swap).} \end{enumerate} \end{ex}